hirnsturm/extensionusagefinder/README.md

 ## Table of contents
 - What does it do?
 - Dependencies
-- User manual
+- User Manual
   - Installation
-  - How to use
+  - How to Use
-- Known problems
+- Known Problems
 - Todo

 ## What does it do?